 Runner Up: Cressi Junior Snorkeling Kit

 Kids love using this snorkel set from Cressi because it’s comfortable, looks stylish, and is highly durable.
-Cressi is a well-known brand that manufactures great-quality snorkeling masks and other such items.
+Cressi is a well-known brand that manufactures great-quality snorkeling masks and other such items with a great comfortable fit.

 Size: Youth 1/3 and 3/6